Thinking of Itemizing your Tax Deductions? Here’s a Teaser

 6. Personal Property & Vehicle Deductions

-In this category you can lump in any vehicle registration fees, personal property taxes paid, and credits from electric or other IRS qualified hybrid vehicles.
+In this category you can lump in any vehicle registration fees, personal property taxes paid, and tax credits for electric vehicles (including potential state electric vehicle tax credits).

 7. Medical & Dental Expense Deductions

-You can deduct medical and dental expense in your taxes if they exceed 7.5% of your gross AGI.
+You can deduct medical and dental expense that exceed 7.5% of your gross AGI.
 These expenses can include medical bills, prescriptions costs, medical equipment costs, insurance premiums, and miles driven for medical purpose.
-Payments to HSA’s are also tax deductible if you itemize, regardless if you hit the 7.5% on other medical expenses.
+Payments to HSAs are also tax deductible if you itemize, regardless if you hit the 7.5% on other medical expenses.

 8. Retirement & Investment Expense Deductions

 Getting money back for investing is great!
-Traditional & SEP IRA contributions are tax deductible.
-Your 401(k) and 403(b) contributions should already be factored in through payroll and your W2.
-Also, if you’re under certain income thresholds, you may be able to claim the Retirement Savings Contribution Credit.
+HSA, Traditional IRA, SIMPLE IRA, Solo 401K, & SEP IRA contributions are tax deductible.
+Your 401K, 457B, and 403B contributions should already be factored in through payroll and your W2.
+Also, if you’re under certain income thresholds, you may be able to claim the Retirement Savings Contribution Credit, aka the “Saver’s Credit“.

 9. Employment Expense Deductions